-I suppose if you don't have kids the concept of legos on the floor is unfamiliar, but you can replace it with any everyday chore at home or in the office.
+If you don't have kids the concept of legos on the floor is unfamiliar, but you can replace it with any everyday chore at home or in the office.
 Emails.
 Meetings.
 Company gossip.
 Parent-teacher-association meetings.
-Buying birthday presents to your kids' friends.
+Buying birthday presents.
 Any mundane task.

 Once a week there is a massive effort to put the house in order.
 Pick every single lego.
 Arrange all toys into their correct place (cars in the car box, characters in the character box and so on).
 Same goes for all other tasks.
-I allocate one hour each day to get through my emails and that one hour is not in the morning when I'm most productive.
-I simply check any urgent messages and leave the rest for the afternoon.
+Allocate one hour each day to get through important emails and that one hour should not be in the morning when you're most productive.

 Batching requires some planning.
 Here's to get started:

 1) Make a list of all the things you can batch.

 - food shopping, clothes shopping, kids' presents shopping, kids' clothes shopping (all online)